 I’m excited to be an Ambassador for award-winning Little Passports, a Global Adventure!
 I’m an affiliate for Little Passports and, as an ambassador, I received a year’s subscription to the World Edition of Little Passports.
 Once a month, I’ll be sharing some Montessori-inspired activities featuring Little Passports.
 Of course, all opinions are my own.
+(Note my Little Passports posts will contain affiliate links at no cost to you.)

 I love Montessori geography activities, and I think Little Passports can add to a Montessori-inspired curriculum.
 It could work especially well in a Montessori-inspired homeschool with children of multiple ages.
 The World Edition is a monthly subscription recommended for ages 5-10.
 (There’s also a USA Edition recommended for ages 7-12.)
 Every month, the fictional Little Passports characters Sam and Sofia visit a new country and send your child a package in the mail which includes a letter, souvenirs, stickers, photos, an activity sheet, and access to online games/activities.
 A total of 24 different adventures are available in the series.